TheTheoM/nodeServer/README.md

   - If your device has inputs, it will receive data from the server via incoming messages.
 See **Device Receiving Inputs**

 ### Creating / managing Links:
-  - Done through the React GUI by 'drawing' connections between nodes or by using API calls.
+  - A link routes data from an output to input.
+Can be created through the React GUI by 'drawing' connections between nodes or by using API calls.
   - There are two types of links: Temporary and Persistent, with the GUI defaulting to Persistent links.
     - Temporary Links 'break' or stop routing data after a device reconnection or server restart.
     - Persistent Links automatically reestablishes a data link, even after device disconnection or server restart.

-  - See **Creating a Link** for information on creating, modifying or destroying both links.
+  - See **Creating a Link** for information on API calls to create, modifye or destroy both links.

 ### Additional Capabilities:
   5. Send logs, status, widgets etc.

 # API Reference: